FAQ list for LCD driver libraries

 What is the average ROM requirement of your graphical library, when using only the basic text and graphic features?

-The actual ROM consumption depends very much on which, and how many, of the LCD library features your application will be using.
-A fair guess is anything from 8K for the basic features growing to 24K or more, if most of the advanced features plus a number of soft fonts are used.
+The actual ROM consumption depends very much on how many, and which of the LCD library features your application will be using.
+A fair guess is anything from 8K for the basic features to 24K or more if most of the advanced features plus a number of soft fonts are used.

 Does memory scale up or down depending on the features that I use?

 Yes, you "only pay for what you use".
-The memory "scaling" is done both on file or function basis via the linker, and via configuration switches in a header file where you can turn code generation for different features inside functions on and off at compile-time.
+The memory "scaling" on both file or function basis is done via the linker and via configuration switches in a header file where you can turn code generation for different features inside functions on and off at compile-time.

 Hints:

-Another method of optimizing the ROM footprint is, for instance, to use the 'segmented font and codepage' features (see answer below).
+Another method of optimizing the ROM footprint is to use the 'segmented font and code-page' features (see answer below).

 Is it feasible with 100 bytes of RAM and about 16 Kbytes of ROM available in my target system?